rendayigit/renda-sim/README.md

 pre-commit install                  # Activate pre-commit hooks
 ```

-### Use the scripts under `scripts/`

-- `build.sh`: Build the sample application.
-- `clean.sh`: Clean the sample application.
-- `coverage.sh`: Generate unit test code coverage.
-- `run.sh`: Run the sample application.
-- `test.sh`: Run the unit tests without code coverage.

-## For Developers

-- See the readmes in `deps/` for more details about some of the project dependencies.
+See the readmes in `deps/` for more details about some of the project dependencies.
-- Run `pre-commit install` to activate pre-commit hooks.